14 Best Web Design Tools in 2024: Comparison Guide

 • Regular updates and improvements

 Pros: Flexible, suitable for a wide range of website types, from personal blogs to online stores.
-Large library of themes and plugins, and very active community.
+Large library of themes and plugins, and a very active community.

 Alternatives: Wix, Joomla, Drupal.

-Pricing: WordPress itself is free, but costs may include hosting, themes, plugins, and potentially hiring a developer or designer for customization.
+Pricing: WordPress itself is free, but additional costs may include hosting, themes, plugins, and potentially hiring a developer or designer for customization.

-9. Designmodo
+8. Designmodo

 Screenshot of Designmodo homepage